 - Cook pasta in boiling, salted water until al dente.
 Strain and toss with a light coating of olive oil.
 Set aside.

 - Heat 1 tbsp olive oil in a small skillet.
-Saute onion for 5 minute or until softened.
+Saute onion and mushrooms for 5 minute or until softened.
 Add half of the minced garlic, 1/2 tsp salt and saute 30 seconds.
 Transfer to a small bowl and stir in half of the chopped herbs.
 Set aside.

-- Make the cheese sauce.
+- Prepare the cheese sauce.
 Gently heat the milk and keep it warm.
 Set a saucepan over medium heat and melt the butter.
 Sprinkle in flour and whisk constantly.
 Gradually add the warm milk and 1 tsp salt, stirring constantly.
 Heat until the sauce thickens, about 10 minutes.
 Add the sauteed onion/herb mix, grated cheese and stir until the cheese melts.
 Season to taste.

 - Pre-heat the oven to 350 degrees Fahrenheit.